EternityForest/KaithemAutomation/kaithem/src/docs/faq.md

 You don't have permission to access that page.
 If you are admin, go to the authorization page and give yourself that permission.

-### I am not using flash memory, and would like to set up autosave

-By default, Kaithem tries to avoid automatic disk writes.
-This is to avoid wearing out low-cost flash storage on devices such as the RasPi.
-However, if you would like to configure the server to save the state on an interval, you can set the

-    autosave-state

-option in the configuration to an interval specified like "1 hour" or "1 day" or 1 day 3 minutes.

-Valid units are second,minute,hour,day,week,month,year.
-Autosaving will not happen more than onceper minute no matter the setting and if data is unchanged disk will be untouched.
-A "month" when used as a length of time, is a year/12.

-**autosave-state does not touch log files.
-Use autosave-log for that.
-It's semantics are the same.**

-In addition to periodic saves, you might want to consider setting

-    save-before-shutdown

-to

-    yes

-This will tell the server to save everything including log dumps before shutting down.

 ### I would like to back up the code that I wrote in Kaithem

 At the moment, the easiest way to do this is just to make a copy of the folder where your variable data is kept.
 See "How do I use version control" for more info.

-### How exactly does logging work?

-Logging is now disabled by default.
-To enable it, set log-format to 'normal' in the configuration.
-We now use python's standard logging module.
-You can view all output of the root logger from the logging page, but only log output from the logger named "system" at INFO and above will be logged to file, to avoid issues with libraries that spam large amounts to the log files.

-A disadvantage of python's logging module is that you cannot really delete a logger in an officially supported way.
-As loggers are reasonably lightweight this should not be an issue, but don't create huge amounts of loggers.

-Until a better solution is implemented, Using one or two loggers per module will likely not cause any problems.

-In general, traffic to kaithem's system log should remain low.
-HTTP acesses, normal things that happen more than once a minute, etc should not be logged there.
-Even when errors are occuring, only the first few in a minute should be logged.

-Try not to create too much traffic on the root logger either in normal use.
-Posting a debug message to root for every error is fine, because normally there should not be dozens of errors a second.
-But don't just spam it all the time, the root logger's debug output should be readable and reasonably understandable in real time.

-    keep-log-files

-configuration option deterimines how much space log files will consume before the oldest are deleted.
-The default is

-    256m

-or 256 Megabytes.
-You can use the suffixes k,m,and g, and if you don't supply a suffix, the number will be interpreted as bytes(!)

-Log files are kept in ram until manually dumped, automatically dumped by the autosave-logs timer, or the total number of log entries exceeds the log-buffer value in the config, at which point they are dumped to logging/dumps in the kaithem vardir.
-It is 25000 by default.
-Set it to 1 to write all logs immediately to the file, but only if you are using a hard disk or high endurance SSD.

-log-dump-size determines how many entries to log to each file before starting a new one.
-It is also 25000 by default.

-Logs can also be compressed with the option

-    log-compress

-This option can take any of:

--   none
--   gzip
--   bz2

-Compressed files will have the extension

-    .json.gz or .json.bz2

-The old JSON direct logging of message bus topics is no longer supported.

 ### Can I customize Kaithem's appearance for my specific deployment?